dbohdan/hicolor/README.md

 ### Generation loss

 With Bayer dithering or no dithering, there is no [generation loss](https://en.wikipedia.org/wiki/Generation_loss) after the initial quantization.
-Using &ldquo;a dither&rdquo; repeatedly on the same image will result in generation loss.
+Applying &ldquo;a dither&rdquo; repeatedly to the same image will result in generation loss.
 In tests the loss converges to zero after 32 or 64 generations (in 15-bit and 16-bit mode respectively).

 HiColor 0.1.0&ndash;0.2.1 suffered from generation loss with Bayer dithering due to an implementation error.
-It was fixed in version 0.3.0.
+The error was fixed in version 0.3.0.

 ## Usage

 HiColor has a Git-style CLI.

 The actions `encode` and `decode` convert images between PNG and HiColor's own image format.
-`quantize` round-trips an image through the converter and outputs a regular 32-bit PNG.
+`quantize` round-trips an image through the converter and outputs a standard 32-bit PNG.
 Use it to create high-color images readable by other programs.
 `info` displays information about a HiColor file: version (`5` for 15-bit or `6` for 16), width, and height.